 IOTA Notes

 In general, such operations are not concerned with filling lots of band/mode slots, but rather they aim to give out as many uniques or 'all time new ones' as possible.
 Consequently such expeditions are not suited to the expedition tools in Club Log, unless they also happen to be activating a rare DXCC.
-As a general rule, therefore, IOTA operations should not request the expedition mode unless the DXCC is also rare (top 150).
+As a general rule, therefore, IOTA operations should not request the expedition mode unless the DXCC is also rare enough.